Tom Raworth: Reception and influence

 Over the years, since his work began appearing in the 1960s, Raworth had more than 40 books of his own work published, including pamphlets of poetry, prose and translations.
-Raworth gave regular readings of his work throughout the course of his life, in Europe and the U.S. In time, he even gave readings in China and Mexico.
+Raworth gave regular readings of his work throughout his life, across Europe, the U.S., and beyond.
+In time, he even gave readings in China and Mexico.
 He made a number of recordings and videos during the course of his career.
 Raworth's readings had their own "signature style," which was specifically noted for the speed of his delivery, something David Kaufmann has described as "breakneck speed."
 Kaufmann writes that when Raworth "gives live readings, he runs roughshod over the line breaks, thus making it impossible for the reader to rest with what she has just heard."